 The basic function of airport land use compatibility plans (ALUCPs or compatibility plans) is to promote compatibility between airports and the land uses that surround them "to the extent that these areas are not already devoted to incompatible uses" (Pub.
 Util.
-Code § 21674(a)).
+Code §21674(a)).
 With limited exception, California law requires preparation of ALUCPs for each public-use and military airport in the state.
 Most counties have established an Airport Land Use Commission (ALUC), as provided for by law, to prepare compatibility plans for the airports in that county and to review land use plans, development proposals, and certain airport development plans for consistency with the compatibility plans.
 In Santa Barbara County, the ALUC function rests with the Santa Barbara County Association of Governments (SBCAG).

-This Compatibility Plan, prepared for the Santa Barbara Municipal Airport (SBA), is the fundamental tool used by the SBCAG, acting in its capacity as the Santa Barbara County ALUC, in fulfilling its purpose of promoting airport land use compatibility.
-Specifically, this Compatibility Plan: (1) provides for the orderly growth of the Santa Barbara Municipal Airport and the surrounding area; and (2) safeguards the general welfare of the inhabitants within the vicinity of the Airport and the public in general (Pub.
+This Compatibility Plan, prepared for the Santa Ynez Airport, is the fundamental tool used by the SBCAG, acting in its capacity as the Santa Barbara County ALUC, in fulfilling its purpose of promoting airport land use compatibility.
+Specifically, this Compatibility Plan: (1) provides for the orderly growth of the Airport and the area surrounding the Airport; and (2) safeguards the general welfare of the inhabitants within the vicinity of the Airport and the public in general (Pub.
 Util.
-Code § 21675(a)).
+Code §21675(a)).
 In essence, this Compatibility Plan serves as a tool for the ALUC to use in fulfilling its duty to review land use plans and development proposals within the Airport Influence Area (AIA) at the Airport.
 In addition, this Compatibility Plan provides compatibility policies and criteria applicable to local agencies in their preparation or amendment of general plans and to landowners in their design of new development.

 Details regarding the purpose, scope, and applicability of this Compatibility Plan are provided in Chapter 2, which also includes the procedural requirements for the review of development proposals.
 These procedures, together with the compatibility criteria, maps, and other policies in Chapter 3, comprise the tools the ALUC uses in reviewing proposed land use actions.
-Finally, Chapter 4 provides background information for the Santa Barbara Municipal Airport, including information regarding the existing and planned facilities, and existing and future conditions in the Airport environs.
-Use of the Compatibility Plan1 is not solely limited to the ALUC.
+Finally, Chapter 4 provides background information for Santa Ynez Airport, including information regarding the existing and planned facilities, and existing and future conditions.

+Use of the Compatibility Plan is not solely limited to the ALUC.
 As noted above, the compatibility criteria included in this Compatibility Plan must be used by local agencies during their preparation or amendment of general plans.
 State law requires each local agency to modify its general plan to be consistent with the Compatibility Plan or to take special steps to overrule the ALUC.
-Furthermore, this Compatibility Plan applies not just to the Santa Barbara Airport and the jurisdictions located within the airport environs, but also to school districts, community college districts, special districts, and other local agencies when these entities consider the siting and design of new facilities or expansion of existing ones.
-Finally, private parties are subject to this Compatibility Plan either directly or as required in the general plans of Santa Barbara County and the Cities of Goleta and Santa Barbara.
+Furthermore, this Compatibility Plan applies not just to Santa Barbara County but also to school districts, community college districts, special districts, and other local agencies when these entities consider the siting and design of new facilities or expansion of existing ones.
+Finally, private parties are subject to this Compatibility Plan either directly or as required in the general plan of Santa Barbara County.